News

 Advertising products, services, or corporate performance as “net zero” or similar is subject to specific criteria, including compliance with financial product standards.

-Companies and financial institutions report on the risk of climate impacts and decarbonization.
+Companies and financial institutions report on the risk of climate impacts and decarbonisation.

-Governments condition procurement to firms and products that meet well-defined net zero or decarbonization standards.
+Governments condition procurement to firms and products that meet well-defined net zero or decarbonisation standards.

-Regulators require firms to outline their pathways to net zero or decarbonization.
+Regulators require firms to outline their pathways to net zero or decarbonisation.

 The majority (15 out of 20) of G20 members have implemented regulations in at least one of the tracked regulatory domains.
 Additionally. all of the countries that are yet to regulate have instruments under development, indicating ongoing efforts towards regulation.

-This dynamic regulatory scenario emphasizes the importance of continued monitoring, analysis, and collaboration to drive effective and comprehensive regulation towards achieving global decarbonization.
+This dynamic regulatory scenario emphasises the importance of continued monitoring, analysis, and collaboration to drive effective and comprehensive regulation towards achieving global decarbonization.

 All in all, governments are developing climate regulations to support their decarbonization pathways.
 This is being done across the G20, by both developing and developed nations.
 While there is evident progress, comprehensive regulation has yet to be adopted, as no G20 member has regulated in all four of the covered domains so far.